NLnetLabs/unbound/README.md

 ## Unbound configuration

-All of Unbound's configuration options are described in the man pages, which will be installed and are available on the Unbound [documentation page](https://unbound.docs.nlnetlabs.nl/).
+All of Unbound's configuration options are described in the main pages, which will be installed and are available on the Unbound [documentation page](https://unbound.docs.nlnetlabs.nl/).